 Conservation Work at Tembe Elephant Park

-Wildlife ACT’s main focus on Tembe is the monitoring of the Lion and Wild Dog populations, as well as incidental monitoring of the rare Suni.
-There are two daily monitoring sessions per day focusing on Lion or Wild Dog.
-In addition to this there will be two sessions of Elephant monitoring during a 2-week cycle (mostly likely one Elephant monitoring session per week).
-During these monitoring sessions any incidental sightings of other endangered and priority species including Vultures, Rhino and Leopard will also be recorded.
+Wildlife ACT’s main focus on Tembe is the monitoring of the Lion and African Wild Dog populations, as well as incidental monitoring of the rare Suni.
+There are two monitoring sessions per day, focusing on Lion or Wild Dog.
+In addition to this, there will be two sessions of Elephant monitoring during a 2-week cycle (mostly likely one Elephant monitoring session per week).
+During these monitoring sessions, any incidental sightings of other priority species including Rhino, Leopard and Vultures will also be recorded.

 NOTE: A significant and very valuable component of all wildlife monitoring is the use of camera traps since they provide extra “eyes” for us in the field – especially at night.
 On all our projects the regular checking and rotation of camera sites (and downloading & sorting of camera trap images) forms an integral part of the monitoring work.